-Covid 19 coronavirus: Trans-Tasman bubble could 'turbocharge' travel tourism spend to $4b - report
+Covid 19 coronavirus: Transtasman bubble could 'turbocharge' travel tourism spend to $4b - report

 The snow was falling, skifields were open, and while many Kiwis were flocking to the slopes, they normally only made up about half their visitors - the bulk of the remainder from across the ditch.

-"[The trans-Tasman bubble] is hugely important, and could mean the difference between businesses failing and people keeping their jobs," Boult said.
+"[The transtasman bubble] is hugely important, and could mean the difference between businesses failing and people keeping their jobs," Boult said.

 The region appreciated how Kiwis were travelling in droves post-lockdown, and they were expecting a boost during the upcoming school holidays, he said.